AntonioAI/game-of-life-simulator/docs/refactor-plan.md

    - Add special handling for large grids in GameManager.simulationLoop
    - Test: Application should run smoothly with improved performance

-### Phase 12: UI Enhancements and Polish ⏳
+### Phase 12: UI Enhancements and Polish ✅
-1. **Improve UI Layout and Responsiveness** ⏳
+1. **Improve UI Layout and Responsiveness** ✅
    - ✅ Refactor Grid Dimensions panel for better usability
    - ✅ Fix alignment issues in control panels
-   - ⏳ Enhance mobile responsiveness
+   - ✅ Enhance mobile responsiveness
    - Test: UI should be more intuitive and visually consistent

-2. **Visual Styling Improvements** ⏳
+2. **Visual Styling Improvements** ✅
-   - ⏳ Apply consistent styling across all UI components
+   - ✅ Apply consistent styling across all UI components
-   - ⏳ Improve button states and interactive elements
+   - ✅ Improve button states and interactive elements
+   - ✅ Fix Pattern Library search functionality
    - Test: Application should have a polished, professional appearance

 ## Progress Legend